websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/elasticsearch-connector-settings.md

 **Override Type Mappings, `overrideTypeMappings=`** \
 Settings here override Liferay's default type mappings.
 This is an advanced feature that should be used only if strictly necessary.
 If you set this value, the default mappings used to define the Liferay Document Type in Liferay source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.

-**Number of Company and System Index Replicas, `indexNumberOfReplicas=""`** \
-Set the number of replicas for each Liferay company and system index.
-If unset, no replicas are used.
-Changing this value requires a full re-index.

-**Number of Company and System Index Shards, `indexNumberOfShards=""`** \
-Set the number of shards to use when a Liferay company and system index is created.
-If unset, a single shard will be used.
-Changing this value requires a full re-index.

 [7.2-] **Transport Addresses, `transportAddresses="localhost:9300"`** \
 Set the String values for the addresses of the remote Elasticsearch nodes to connect to.
 This value is required when Operation Mode is set to remote (see [here](https://www.elastic.co/guide/en/elasticsearch/client/java-api/7.x/transport-client.html) for more information).
 Specify as many or few nodes as you see fit.